hanabi/hanabi.github.io/other-conventions/BGA.md

 <br />

-### Bluff Restriction - Changed

-* On BGA, it is possible to perform a *Bluff* on whomever you want.
-You just have to be careful that it won't be too confusing.
-* In my group, it is ONLY permissible to *Bluff* the very next player.
-We call this being in *Bluff Seat*.
-Alice is in *Bluff Seat* for Bob, Bob is in *Bluff Seat* for Cathy, and so forth.
-* Why do this?
-It allows for a powerful move called a *Layered Finesse*, which is covered further on.

 ### Double Discard Avoidance (DDA) - Changed

 * *Double Discarding* is when two players discard the same thing in a row (say, a red 4) and it causes a perfect score to be lost.
-* In BGA, there is some basic strategies to avoid *Double Discards* from occurring.
-Firstly, you are generally allowed to "early save" the card by cluing it directly.
-Secondly, you can indirectly solve the problem by planning a line where it sets up one of the players to give an obvious clue.
-Both of these are viable strategies to solve the problem.
-* In my group, we are not allowed to do the first strategy - we are ONLY allowed to save cards that have already been discarded.
-(Or 5's, or 2's.)
-* And in my group, there is no need to do the second strategy, because we play with a separate solution: a *Hard Double Discard Avoidance Convention*.
+* On BGA, top players will often perform *Hard Double Discard Avoidance* in 2-player games.
 * In this context, "hard avoidance" means that a player will avoid *Double Discarding* at all costs.
 If he is in danger of *Double Discarding*, then he will give any clue at all to avoid it, even if it is a complete waste of a clue.
+* On BGA, in 3+ player games, players don't generally do *Hard Double Discard Avoidance*.
+Instead, they use two other strategies to avoid *Double Discards* from occurring.
+  * Firstly, players are generally allowed to "early save" the card by cluing it directly.
+  * Secondly, players can indirectly solve the problem by planning a line where it sets up one of the players to give an obvious clue.
+* In my group, there is no need to do either of these strategies, because *Hard Double Discard Avoidance* is ALWAYS turned on, regardless of the amount of players.
 * Why do this?
 It narrows the possibilities of what *Save Clues* can be, which is quite useful.
 Furthermore, it eliminates the silliness involved in dancing around a *Double Discard* situation - players just simply don't have to worry about it anymore and can focus on always giving the highest efficiency clue for the situation.
 * Furthermore, if a player notices that someone *Double Discards* when they weren't supposed to, they can mark their hand for the exact card, which is quite powerful.